MakieOrg/Makie.jl/docs/examples/plotting_functions/rainclouds.md

 # rainclouds

-"Raincloud" plots are a combination of a (half) violin plot, box plot and scatter plots, the three together can make an appealing visual, particularly for large N datasets.
+"Raincloud" plots are a combination of a (half) violin plot, box plot and scatter plots.
+The three together can make an appealing and informative visual, particularly for large N datasets.

 {{doc rainclouds}}